Selected and Translated by Ikram Hawramani

 A Brief Primer on Ibn Qayyim al-Jawziyyah

-Ibn al-Qayyim was born in Damascus on January 28th of the year 1292 CE, equivalent to the seventh of Safar of the year 691 AH.
-His full name is Abu Abdullah Shams Al-Deen Muhammad bin Abi Bakr bin Ayyub bin Sa`d bin Hareez bin Makki Al-Zura`i.
-His title of Al-Zura`I refers to the village of Zura`, a village close to Damascus, from where his family comes.
-He is known as Ibn al-Qayyim, which means “son of the principal”, referring to the fact that his father Abu Bakr was the principal of the al-Jawziyyah school in Damascus.
+Ibn al-Qayyim was born in Damascus on January 28th of the year 1292 CE, equivalent to the seventh of Ṣafar of the year 691 AH.
+His full name is Abū ʿAbd-Allah Shams al-Dīn Muḥammad bin Abī Bakr al-Zuraʿī.
+His surname of Al- Zuraʿī refers to Zuraʿ, a village close to Damascus where his family comes from.
+He is known as Ibn al-Qayyim, which means “Son of the Principal”, as a reference to the fact that his father Abū Bakr was the principal of the Jawzīya madrasa in Damascus.

-Of the most beneficial cures is relentlessness in supplication.
-Its opposite is for the servant to be hasty, so that when the answer is delayed his heart breaks and he gives up supplication.
+Of the most beneficial cures is relentlessness in supplication and its opposite is for the servant to be hasty and for the answer to be delayed so that his heart breaks and he gives up supplication.

 We often find supplications that a people used and which were answered by God.
-Such supplications are either coupled with the desperate need of the supplicant and his focus on God, or a good deed he had done in the past and for whose reward God answered the supplication, or the supplication was done at a time of answering, so that his prayer was answered.
+Such supplications are either coupled with the desperate need of the supplicant and his focus on God, or a good deed he had done in the past and for whose reward God answered the supplication, or the supplication was done at a time of answering [at a time when God willed to answer prayers], so that his prayer was answered.
 But people mistakenly think that the secret is in the phrasing of the supplication; they adopt it without considering the other conditions that were necessary for it to be answered.

 The most arrogant of people is the one who lets himself be deceived by the worldly life and its immediate rewards, who prefers it to the Hereafter, and who has become content with it as a substitute for the Hereafter.